germain-hug/Deep-RL-Keras/README.md

 ```

 ## Deep Deterministic Policy Gradient (DDPG)
-The DDPG algorithm is a model-free, off-policy algorithm for continuous control.
+The DDPG algorithm is a model-free, off-policy algorithm for continuous action spaces.
 Similarly to A2C, it is an actor-critic algorithm in which the actor is trained on a deterministic target policy, and the critic predicts Q-Values.
 In order to reduce variance and increase stability, we use experience replay and separate target networks.
 Moreover, as hinted by [OpenAI](https://blog.openai.com/better-exploration-with-parameter-noise/), we encourage exploration through parameter space noise (as opposed to traditional action space noise).
 We test DDPG on the Lunar Lander environment.

 ```bash
 python3 DDPG/main.py --nb_episodes 1000 --n_threads 16